atulya718/GRIP-TASK/README.md

 # GRIP-TASK
-This is for internship repository
+This is for internship At The Spark fondation